g-sys-v2/vtm-version-difficulty-mapping/README.md

 `(10-d+1)/10 = (11-d)/10`.

-The V20 roll success probability for each roll is calculated as
+The OWOD roll success probability for each roll is calculated as
 follows:

 ```